mrft/itr8/README.md

 ## Who is this library for?

 If you ever found yourself in one of these situations, this library might be useful for you:
  * You needed to do some filtering or mapping of some data (stored in an array for example), but the filter or map function is _asynchronous_.
-So instead of simply writing `araay.filter(...).map(...)` you had to add a bunch of code to make it work like you wanted (maybe using sindresorhus' promise-fun here and there to keep things under control).
+So instead of simply writing `array.filter(...).map(...)` you had to add a bunch of code to make it work like you wanted (maybe using sindresorhus' promise-fun here and there to keep things under control).
 As a result, your code suddenly becomes hard to read, even if the problem you needed to solve was actually quite simple.
  * You have some data manipulation that works properly over a small array, but now you have to apply it on a a huge file that doesn't fit in memory, and now you need to entirely rewrite your code to handle this new situation.
  * You need to get some data from an API that is 'page-oriented' (it only returns a limited number of results, and in order to get the next set of results you need to do another call).
 You need some manipulation on each single element of the set.
 Now you need to write additional logic to apply your algorithm to every element of each batch that you are processing that has nothing to do with the core problem you are trying to solve.
  * You were thrilled by RxJS, but found out it cannot be used easily when the data comes in at a higher pace than you can handle (files, db, API) and implementing pushback in RxJS feels 'wrong'.